Kitware/vtk-js/Sources/Rendering/Core/Property/api.md

 coefficient=0; specular coefficient=0; specular power=1; Gouraud shading;
 and surface representation.
 Backface and frontface culling are off.

-### render(actor, renderer)

-This method causes the property to set up whatever is required for its instance variables.
-This is actually handled by a subclass of vtkProperty, which is created automatically.
-This method includes the invoking actor as an argument which can be used by property devices that require the actor.

-### backfaceRender(actor, renderer)

-This method renders the property as a backface property.
-TwoSidedLighting must be turned off to see any backface properties.
-Note that only colors and opacity are used for backface properties.
-Other properties such as Representation, Culling are specified by the Property.

 ### lighting

 Set/Get lighting flag for an object.
 Initial value is true.